 Retirement Planning

-When can I retire and receive a pension in the United States?
+When can you retire in the U.S.?

-1. Early retirement.
+1. Early Retirement:

-3.Delayed retirement.
+3.Delayed Retirement:

 High-end lifei nsurance